crosstheages/public-data/patch-notes-blast.md

   - Fixed a display issue with discarded cards with a click showing card borders with no card for a short time.
   - Fixed a display issue with destroyed cards showing transparent cards during animation.
   - Fixed discard zone being misplaced on mobile.

-### Known issues

-- Play
-  - Mulligan phase can take some time to activate and allow card selection.
-- All sounds have been disabled until we make a pass on sound integration.

 ## 0.24.13257 Patch